 Previously, ceramic tile flooring was known for its sharp resemblance to natural stone.
 You see, tile has been mastering the art of disguise long before it was the cool or trendy thing in flooring.

-Tile manufacturers originated the art of disguise in the flooring market so it’s no surprise that their current natural wood looks are just about the hottest thing on the flooring market.
-In fact, manufacturers are now able to mimic all the hottest wood flooring trends with textured looks and everything.
+So it’s no surprise that their current natural wood looks are just about the hottest thing on the flooring market.
+Manufacturers are now able to mimic all the biggest wood flooring trends with textured looks and everything.

-In 2018, the hottest texture trends in both solid hardwood and wood lookalikes include wirebrushed, handscraped and distressed.
+In 2022, the hottest texture trends in both solid hardwood and wood lookalikes include wirebrushed, handscraped, and distressed wood surfaces.
 They are all similar and often confused with one another.

-Each textured wood look comes with its own unique style and character.
-No 2 textured wood planks should ever be exactly the same and each of these 3 options has a distinguishing quality.
+Each textured wood look comes with a unique style and character.
+No two textured wood planks should ever be exactly the same and each of these three options has a distinguishing quality.

 One hundred percent, yes!
 Wood-look tile is a trend-turned-classic that will stay current for decades to come.